marcteys/UnityTouchOSC/README.md

 How does it works
 ------------------

-TouchOSC send the data via the wifi network, to a specific port.
+TouchOSC send the data via the wifi network, to a specifitc port.
-Unity read the data from this port.
+The scripts read the data recieved.

+The data interpretation

 ### To do